Kritner-Blogs/FlakyTest.XUnit/README.md

 Do you have some flaky tests?
 Are you using XUnit?
 Do you want to retry your flaky tests a few times before considering them failures?
 Heck yeah brother!
 (You should probably actually fix the test so it's not flaky, but sometimes you just don't have time!)

 If you still want an easy way to mark a test or two (but no more than that!) as flaky, then this might be the package for you.
+What does marking a test as flaky do?
+Well, it will attempt to run the test up to `n` times.
+If any test run between `{0..n}` passes, then the test is considered a passing test.
+If all tests fail between `{0..n}` then and only then is the test considered a failing test.
+Marking a test as flaky *can help* alleviate transient pipeline failures, where you know that the test *mostly* passes, there's just something you haven't found in the test itself that makes it not pass all the time.

 ## Usage